Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/adamantine-golem.md

 abilities_mid:
   - name: "Golem Antimagic"
-    desc: "  harmed by acid (9d10 (9d10), 2d10 (2d10) from areas or [[persistent damage|persistent damage]]); healed by fire (area 2d10 (2d10) HP); [[slowed|slowed]] by electricity."
+    desc: "  harmed by acid (9d10 (9d10), 2d10 (2d10) from areas or [[rules/conditions.md#Persistent%20Damage|persistent damage]]); healed by fire (area 2d10 (2d10) HP); [[rules/conditions.md#Slowed|slowed]] by electricity."
   - name: "Repair Mode"
     desc: "  When the adamantine golem is at 0 HP, it isn't destroyed.
-Instead, it enters repair mode, during which it is [[slowed|slowed 1]], can't take reactions, and can take only the Self-[[Repair]] action.
-Once it has more than 30 HP, it can use any type of action and can use reactions, though it remains [[slowed|slowed 1]] and can't take any reactions until the start of its next turn.
+Instead, it enters repair mode, during which it is [[rules/conditions.md#Slowed|slowed 1]], can't take reactions, and can take only the Self-[[Repair]] action.
+Once it has more than 30 HP, it can use any type of action and can use reactions, though it remains [[rules/conditions.md#Slowed|slowed 1]] and can't take any reactions until the start of its next turn.
 If a critical hit with an adamantine vorpal weapon reduces the golem to 0 HP, or if such a weapon hits it while it's already at 0 HP, then the golem is destroyed."
   - name: "Vulnerable to Dispelling"
     desc: "  The golem can be targeted by disjunction and dispel magic.
-If targeted by such a spell of 9th level or higher, the golem has its resistance to physical damage lowered to 15 and is [[slowed|slowed 1]] (or [[slowed|slowed 2]] if in repair mode) for 1d4 (1d4) rounds.
+If targeted by such a spell of 9th level or higher, the golem has its resistance to physical damage lowered to 15 and is [[rules/conditions.md#Slowed|slowed 1]] (or [[rules/conditions.md#Slowed|slowed 2]] if in repair mode) for 1d4 (1d4) rounds.
 During this time, if the golem is reduced to 0 HP while already in repair mode, it is destroyed."
 abilities_bot:
   - name: "Destructive Strike"
     desc: "  On a critical hit, the adamantine golem's fist [[Strike]] breaks the target's armor, if any, in addition to dealing damage to the target.
 If the target has a shield raised, the golem breaks the shield instead."